 - The process would benefit from 24/7 work.
 Robots, unlike humans, can run constantly.

-- Assemble a team to own your automation: You must put together a team of individuals who can: 1) determine which processes and tests fulfill these requirements, and 2) be onboarded in the automation tool and be responsible for setting up the automated processes and tests.
+2. Assemble a team to own your automation: You must put together a team of individuals who can determine which processes and tests fulfill these requirements, have them properly onboarded in the automation tool, and have them responsible for setting up the automated processes and tests.

-- Select a tool and enjoy the benefits of automation: A no-code automation tool is vital when it comes to reaping the benefits of automation quickly, assuring low start-up costs, and a minimal learning curve.
-No-code is optimal because any employee–not just technical ones–can contribute to test automation.
+3. Select a tool and enjoy the benefits of automation: A no-code automation tool is vital when it comes to reaping the benefits of automation quickly and assuring low start-up costs with a minimal learning curve.
+No-code is optimal because any employee – not just technical ones – can contribute to test automation.
 In addition to no-code, your test automation platform should: